 AnitaB.org is a nonprofit organization named for Anita Borg, a pioneer for women in computer science.
 Anita founded the Institute for Women and Technology in 1994, which has since been renamed AnitaB.org.
 The website provides a wealth of information about events, meetups, awards, scholarships, and other resources for women in technology.

-- Association for Women in Computing is a professional organization for women in computer science and technology.
+Association for Women in Computing (AWC) is a professional organization for women in computer science and technology.
 It’s been around since 1978 and offers professional networking, mentoring, and continuing education.

-- Association for Women in Science (AWIS) describes itself as a global network for women in STEM.
+Association for Women in Science (AWIS) describes itself as a global network for women in STEM.
 AWIS is a think tank, leadership development, and advocacy group.
-Their career network includes postings for several hundred STEM-related jobs.
+Its career network includes postings for several hundred STEM-related jobs.

 IEEE Computer Society offers online resources for women in computing, such as conferences, publications, a digital research library, and local chapters for networking.

-- MentorNet is a nonprofit that matches mentors in STEM careers with student “mentees.”
-They’ve matched more than 33,000 pairs since 1997, and 81% of them are women or members of a minority group.
+MentorNet is a nonprofit that matches mentors in STEM careers with student “mentees.”
+It has matched more than 33,000 pairs since 1997, and 81% of them are women or members of a minority group.
 They offer corporate programs, college and university programs, and professional programs.

-- National Center for Women and Information Technology is a nonprofit that represents more than 1,100 universities, companies, nonprofits, and governmental organizations.
-They provide free resources for these organizations to raise awareness and reach out to critical populations of women and minorities.
+National Center for Women and Information Technology (NCWIT) is a nonprofit that represents more than 1,100 universities, companies, nonprofits, and governmental organizations.
+It provides free resources for these organizations to raise awareness and reach out to critical populations of women and minorities.

 Society of Women Engineers (SWE) was founded in 1950.
 It’s a nonprofit membership organization with 300 collegiate and 100 professional member chapters.
 Members join a network of local and national engineers, attend national and regional conferences, and have access to SWE’s webinars, podcasts, website, and print materials.

 Further Explore a Career in Information Technology

-If you are thinking of pursuing or advancing a career in information technology, a college degree may help.† Purdue University Global offers several online degree programs in information technology.
+If you are thinking of pursuing or advancing a career in information technology, a college degree may help.† Purdue Global offers several online degree programs in information technology.
 Explore our IT degree programs.